Skip to main content

 III.
 REMOTE HEARINGS INVOLVING SUPERVISED INDIVIDUALS ALREADY RESIDING IN THE RECEIVING STATE

 ICAOS Rules recognize that some individuals may already be physically present in the receiving state before sentencing or a transfer request is approved.
-Specifically, Rule 3.101-3(f)* directly permits reporting instructions for “sex offenders living in the receiving state at the time of sentencing” and cross-references Rules 3.101-1 and 3.103.
+Specifically, Rule 3.103-3(b) directly permits reporting instructions for “sex offenders living in the receiving state at the time of sentencing” and cross-references Rules 3.101-1, 3.103 and 3.103-1.
 These provisions indicate that, while additional requirements such as registration or residence verification may apply, such individuals may remain in the receiving state if supervision is properly coordinated between both states.

-Though Rule 3.101-3(a) also provides that a sex offender shall not leave the sending state before transfer approval, this general restriction applies only when the individual would otherwise depart from the sending state.
-If the person already resides in the receiving state and proceedings are conducted remotely, that provision is accordingly inapplicable.
-In such cases, Rule 3.101-3(f)* governs, and the individual may remain in place while the sending state completes remote sentencing, provided all Compact procedures are followed.
+Though Rule 3.101-3(a) and Rule 3.103-3 (b)(2) also provide that a sex offender shall not leave the sending state before transfer approval, this general restriction applies only when the individual would otherwise depart from the sending state.
+If the person already resides in the receiving state and proceedings are conducted remotely, these provisions are accordingly inapplicable.
+In such cases, Rule 3.103-3(b) governs, and the individual may remain in place while the sending state completes remote sentencing, provided all Compact procedures are followed.

 This analysis extends beyond sex offenders and applies broadly to any supervised individual who already resides in the receiving.
 As with all transfers, the states must of course coordinate closely to ensure clarity on supervisory authority, victim notification, and compliance monitoring.
 But, it is not inconsistent with ICAOS Rules if states choose to implement remote hearings in cases involving individuals already residing in the receiving state.